playerank/soccerLogger/README.md

 Once launched, on your shell you should have a success message such as the following:
 ![bash](/Scheme/bash.png)
 3.Now, you can access the interface from a browser, by accessing the following url: ```http://127.0.0.1:5000```<br/>
-4.Select file json with propertys of the match and video mp4 with the match video, when upload is complete press Start Game ( an alert comes out ).
+4.Select file json with propertys of the match and file mp4 with the match video, when upload is complete ( an alert comes out ) press Start Game.

 ![first interface](/Scheme/upload_files.png)

-# You can select all tags
+## Now select all tags

 ![event](/Scheme/envet_interface.png)